Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Not My Problem Until it Becomes a Problem

-Inner city Black churches have often been invited to participate in interfaith activities and have been mostly refused.
-The reason being that they feel that the issues of misunderstanding and persecution is too far removed from what Blacks are struggling with in their communities.
+Inner-city Black churches have often been invited to participate in interfaith activities and have been mostly refused.
+The reason being that they feel that the issues of misunderstanding and persecution are too far removed from what Blacks are struggling within their communities.
 From what I've seen at least, that's where it ends.

 Similarly, despite leading roles being taken by many of their religious leaders, it was always difficult to get average Muslims to participate as well, though it did happen.
 It was for similar reasons to city churches.
 And most suburban churches refused because they felt they knew enough about other religions and not doing harm to them.
 It was either outside their realm of concern, or seen as going against the mission of converting people to Christ.
 And the non-religious feel they're already not prejudiced anyway so between that and available time, many largely ignore the interfaith efforts as well.

 While a very human response, the hierarchy of care becomes a problem when these seemingly foreign problems crash into their worlds, with no care of whether they want to deal with it or not.
 We are suddenly stuck with confronting an issue or enemy with little or no knowledge, and even then what we do know maybe be misunderstood or just wrong.

 This can be seen with how many of us see Trump and his supporters.
 We laughed them off, made fun of them, and raged at them for months, but despite this, they will not go away or back down.
 Many of us already see paint the lot of them as racist, uneducated, violent people.
 The other problem this causes is missing opportunities to form combined fronts to help each others' causes.
 The Civil Rights movements' power came from many people of different backgrounds coming together and supporting each other.
 It would have died early on otherwise.